ocaml/ocaml.org/data/tutorials/ds_05_seq.md

 The function `sieve` is recursive in OCaml and common sense.
 It is defined using the `rec` keyword and calls itself.
 However, some call that kind of function [_corecursive_](https://en.wikipedia.org/wiki/Corecursion).
-This word is used to emphasize that, by design, it does not terminate.
+This word is used to emphasise that, by design, it does not terminate.
 Strictly speaking, the sieve of Eratosthenes is not an algorithm either since it does not terminate.
 This implementation behaves the same.